Stem Cell Therapy is generating a lot of interest globally, but there are some ethical issues surrounding it.

-Ethical Advantages: MSCs offer ethical advantages because we harvest them from adult tissues like bone marrow, fat, and umbilical cord blood.
+Ethical Advantages: MSCs offer ethical advantages because we harvest them from adult tissues like bone marrow, fat & umbilical cord tissue.
 This process doesn’t harm embryos, making it a more ethically sound option for many people

-Collating Umbilical Cord Blood: Collecting umbilical cord blood is a straightforward and painless process done right after birth.
-Here’s the lowdown:
+Collating Umbilical Cord Tissue: Collecting umbilical cord blood is a straightforward and painless process done right after birth.
+Here’s a breakdown:

 - Immediately After Delivery.
 Once the cord is cut, healthcare providers collect the remaining blood from the umbilical cord and placenta.